Chieze-Franklin/Bolt.js/README.md

 * Download the appropriate MongoDB files into the appropriate folder in */sys/bins*.
 * Run <code>node bolt</code>.

+## Resources
+Get up to speed on the whole Bolt thingy at [the Bolt wiki](https://github.com/Chieze-Franklin/Bolt.js/wiki).

 ## Contribute

 You can contribute to the project on [Github](https://github.com/Chieze-Franklin/Bolt.js).